-Formal complaints regarding sex discrimination, retaliation, and other sexual/gender misconduct will be resolved through the Other Sexual/Gender Misconduct Grievance Process.
+Formal complaints regarding sex discrimination, retaliation and other sexual/gender misconduct will be resolved through the Other Sexual/Gender Misconduct Grievance Process.
+See Section 8(C).

 These grievance processes apply when a GCSOM learner is a complainant or a respondent (even if an employee is the respondent or complainant, respectively).
 Complaints between GCSOM employees will only be handled through this grievance procedure if the alleged misconduct is Title IX Sexual Harassment.
+All other complaints between employees will be referred to Human Resources.

 GCSOM plans to conclude the grievance procedure in reasonably prompt time frames.
 Any time frames listed below are subject to change for good cause.
-Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
+Good cause may include considerations such as the absence of a party, a party's advisor or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
 Written notice of any delay or extension and the corresponding reasons will be provided to the complainant and the respondent.